- Cheapest car insurance in Arkansas for a bad driving record

 Cheapest car insurance in Arkansas with a DUI

-While many insurers offer coverage after a DUI, State Farm has the lowest rate at $2,194.
+While many insurers offer coverage after a DUI, State Farm provides the average cheapest coverage for $2,194 annually.

-The table below shows the average car insurance rates for a clean record vs. a DUI in Arkansas.
+The table below compares average car insurance rates with a clean driving record and rates after a DUI in Arkansas.

 Company | Average annual premium for clean record | Annual premium for a DUI |